billyenglish/odin-recipes/README.md

 # Odin Recipes

-## Odin Recipes that contains following recipes:
+## Odin Recipes Webpage contains different recipes that you can change up your dining experience: